jrsrezende/chess-system/README.md

 # ♟️ chess-system

-## Overview
 A Java-based chess system designed for learning purposes, allowing you to play chess matches directly in the terminal.
-The project was built without external frameworks to focus on **object-oriented programming (OOP)**, code organization, and the implementation of chess rules.
+The project was built without external frameworks to focus on object-oriented programming (OOP), code organization, and the implementation of chess rules.

 ![Chess Game](images/chess-game.png)